systemed/tilemaker/docs/CONFIGURATION.md

 Limited Lua transformations are available for these files.
 You can supply an `attribute_function(attr,layer)` which takes a Lua table (hash) of shapefile attributes, as already filtered by `source_columns`, and the layer name.
 It must return a table (hash) of the vector tile attributes to set.

 To set the minimum zoom level at which an individual feature is rendered, use `attribute_function` to set a `_minzoom` value in your return table.

+Similarly, to declutter shapefile/GeoJSON points, set a `_score` value in your return table and `declutter_below` on the layer.

 Shapefiles/GeoJSON **must** be in WGS84 projection, i.e. pure latitude/longitude.
 (Use ogr2ogr to reproject them if your source material is in a different projection.)
 They will be clipped to the bounds of the first .pbf that you import, unless you specify otherwise with a `bounding_box` setting in your JSON file.